Delvin-s/Car-Analysis/README.md

  2) Based on Value Counts - Check what are the different types of Make are there in our dataset.
 And, what is the count (occurrence) of each Make in the data ?

+ 3) Check what are the different types of Type are there in our dataset.
+And, what is the count (occurrence) of each Type in the data ?

- 3) Filtering - Show all the records where Origin is Asia or Europe.
+ 4) Filtering - Show all the records where Origin is Asia or Europe.

- 4) Removing unwanted records  - Remove all the records (rows) where Weight is above 4000.
+ 5) Removing unwanted records  - Remove all the records (rows) where Weight is above 4000.

- 5) Applying function on a column - Increase all the values of 'MPG_City' column by 3.
+ 6) Applying function on a column - Increase all the values of 'MPG_City' column by 3.